-Let me know in the comments below how you liked this easy homemade cold remedy tea recipe.
+Let me know in the comments below how you liked this easy homemade cold remedy tea drink recipe.

 Make sure you join our Creating a Cozy Life – Hygge Style Facebook group.
 You’re not going to believe how amazing it is.
 Join here to be part of the virtual cozy cabin.

 Please pin this natural cold remedy tea below on your drink recipe board on Pinterest, so that you can refer back to it again.